 As we’re rebuilding the core of Unity with DOTS, we’re continuously adding new features.
-Here’s an overview of the major feature areas.
+Here’s an overview of the essential DOTS packages we’re working on at the moment.

 A better approach to game design